foreverfl/vscode/docs/editor/workspace-trust.md

 In Restricted Mode, any extension that doesn't support Workspace Trust will be disabled, and all UI elements such as Activity bar icons and commands will not be displayed.

-You can override an extension's Workspace Trust support level with the `setting(extensions.supportUntrustedWorkspaces)` setting but do so with care.
+You can override an extension's Workspace Trust support level with the `extensions.supportUntrustedWorkspaces` setting but do so with care.
 [Enabling extensions](#enabling-extensions) has more details.

 <!-- List of popular extensions that currently need this override. -->

 ### Can I disable the Workspace Trust feature?

 You can but it is not recommended.
-If you don't want VS Code to check for Workspace Trust when opening a new folder or repository, you can set `setting(security.workspace.trust.enabled)` to false.
+If you don't want VS Code to check for Workspace Trust when opening a new folder or repository, you can set `security.workspace.trust.enabled` to false.
 VS Code will then behave as it did before the 1.57 release.

 ### How do I untrust a folder/workspace?